Devryx505/web-of-shadows-tools-wos-tools-/README.md

 This project is a collaborative effort by a team of dedicated developers and reverse engineers.
 Check out the other projects in our ecosystem:

 * Devryx (Owner/Main Suite Developer) — [GitHub Profile](https://github.com/Devryx)
-* Haruse — Reverse Engineer, Systems Developer, and CEO of WOS Addon.
 * Kirbystealer — Reverse Engineer, Developer, and CEO of ExWOS. 🔗 [Explore Kirbystealer's Tools](https://github.com/kirbystealer)
 * UndeadFrankie — Reverse Engineer, Developer, and CEO of DR2 Tool. 🔗 [Explore UndeadFrankie's Tools](https://github.com/UndeadFrankie)